Break/Fix vs. Managed IT: Cost, Reliability, Security, Productivity

 What Is Break/Fix?

 Break/fix solutions are a pay as you go solution to IT issues.
 When something breaks, you pay someone to come and fix the problem.

-As a strategic partner in your business, an MSP takes the time to get to know the unique IT demands of your business and the intricacies of your IT infrastructure.
+As a strategic partner in your business, a managed IT provider takes the time to get to know the unique IT demands of your business and the intricacies of your IT infrastructure.
 Due to the breadth of the technical experts on staff, an MSP can not only get to the root causes of IT issues, but also can provide strategic long- and short-term advice to optimize the performance of your IT network.

-As with any business decision, there are several factors to consider when deciding whether the break/fix or MSP solution is right for your business.
+As with any business decision, there are several factors to consider when deciding which IT solution is right for your business.
 Let's walk through some of those factors.

 Cost is an important, tangible consideration and is usually top of mind for SMB leaders.

-When business and IT leaders compare the price of break/fix services vs. MSP cost, it can be difficult to compare apples to apples.
+When business and IT leaders compare the price of break/fix services vs. managed IT cost, it can be difficult to compare apples to apples.
 Some of the cost considerations are about whether you pay for services on demand (break/fix) or pay a constant rate on a regular basis (MSP).